 How can I check if I have atrial fibrillation?

-When you put your hand on your chest, you should feel the rhythm of familiar lub-dub of your heart.
+When you put your hand on your chest, you should feel the rhythm of the familiar club-dub of your heart.
 If your heart is accelerating instead of beating and the sensation lasts a few minutes, that is a sign that you may have a condition called atrial fibrillation.

 Atrial fibrillation can be detected by feeling the pulse in your wrist.
-If you are in atrial fibrillation, your pulse will feel irregular and the heartbeat may vary in intensity.
+In atrial fibrillation, your pulse will feel irregular, and the heartbeat may vary in intensity.

-When you have this condition, faulty electrical signals make your heart beat or accelerate too fast.
+When you have this condition, faulty electrical signals make your heartbeat accelerate too fast.
 This abnormal rhythm prevents your heart from pumping as well as it should.
 Your blood flow may decrease enough to accumulate and form clots.

 Not all those with atrial fibrillation have accelerated or accelerated heartbeats.
 Some factors can affect if you have symptoms and how severe they are.
 They include: